GluuFederation/docs-ee-prod/docs/README.md

-Gluu Docker Edition (DE) Documentation
+Gluu Enterprise Edition (EE) Documentation
 ======================================

-This is the home of the documentation for Gluu Server Docker Edition, which is built using mkdocs, and is rendered as html on the [Gluu Documentation site] (https://www.gluu.org/docs-enterprise-edition/)
+This is the home of the documentation for Gluu Server Enterprise Edition, which is built using mkdocs, and is rendered as html on the [Gluu Documentation site] (https://www.gluu.org/docs-enterprise-edition/)
 .